bennymaliti/AWS-Projects/S3 Static Website/README.md

 aws s3api put-bucket-policy --bucket your-bucket-name --policy file://policy.json
 4. Either method will apply the policy and make your buckets objects publicly readable
 5. Sync your local build from GitHub to the bucket: aws s3 sync ./public s3://your-bucket-name --all public-read
-6. Upload an index.html, error.html and any other files to the S3 bucket
-7. The site is now live at: http://your-bucket-name.s3-website-region.amazonaws.com
+6. The site is now live at: http://your-bucket-name.s3-website-region.amazonaws.com

+## Sample Website Page
+This guide includes some example website files for reference :
+- index.html : A basic static web page with  "**Welcome!** This is my homepage hosted on AWS S3" sample page.
+- error.html : A custom error page (404) for handling missing files.
+- Image file : [Healthy Food](https://maliti-aws-project/s3.eu-west-2.amazonaws.com/healthy+food.jpg) - An image of colourly plate of healthy food.

 ## 🌐Custom Domain with Route 53 - Optional
 1. In AWS Management Console, go to **Route 53**